Sonified/Plotbot/docs/captains_logs/captains_log_2025-05-05.md

 Summary: Perihelion axis feature is now complete, fully matching Carrington longitude axis formatting and behavior.
 All tests pass.
 See implementation plan and above for details.

+## Feature Update: Degrees-from-Perihelion Axis Integrated (w/ Issue)

+- Integrated the Degrees from Perihelion x-axis feature based on the plan, mirroring Carrington longitude formatting.
+- Added a specific test case for this feature in `tests/multiplot_tests/text_x_axis_positional_types.py`.
+- Fixed various issues related to option setters and mode determination logic in `multiplot.py` and `multiplot_options.py`.
+- Restored the full `PERIHELION_TIMES` dictionary in `plotbot/utils.py`.
+- **Known Issue:** While tests for labels and option conflicts pass, the calculated degrees show a significant offset (0° does not align with perihelion time in plots).
+Further debugging needed on the calculation/mapping logic in `multiplot.py`.

+## Push: v2.12

+- Version: 2025_05_05_v2.12
+- Commit message: feat: Integrate degrees-from-perihelion axis (calculation offset issue) (v2.12)

+Summary: Pushing integrated perihelion axis feature.
+Core logic and formatting in place, but calculation has a known offset issue requiring further debugging.

 (Log remains open for further updates on 2025-05-05)